busterbenson/book-of-loops/hexagrams/hexagram 111111.md

 interpretation: The heavens represent the source and life energy of all things.
 Clouds form and rain pours down giving life to everything in nature.

-advice: You have the power of your intuition, ability, and information you need to create (and/or destroy) what you feel is necessary.
+advice: You have access to the full power of your intuition, ability, and wisdom to create (and/or destroy) what you feel is necessary.
 The timing is right to do this now.

 characters: The cat, turtle, and raven are all playing their heroic forms, and merge to form a chimera.